 - New Vehicle Price: $28,000

 - Total Interest: $9,841.61

-As shown in the table, in order for the dealership to get Tom the vehicle he wanted while not exceeding the maximum monthly loan payment that Tom could afford, and taking into considering the 9% loan interest rate, they had to offer Tom a loan with repayment terms that were 2 years longer than Linda’s.
-This extension of the repayment terms means that Tom will have to pay $5,177.10 more in interest than Linda over the life of the loan.
+As shown in the table, in order for the dealership to get Tom the vehicle he wanted without exceeding the maximum monthly payment Tom could afford, and taking into considering the 9% loan interest rate, they had to offer Tom a loan with repayment terms that were 2 years longer than Linda’s.
+This extension of the repayment terms means Tom will have to pay $5,177.10 more in interest than Linda over the life of the loan.
 If Tom, like Linda, was willing to buy a used car, he potentially would have paid his loan off sooner and paid less interest over the life of the loan.